8 Highly Effective Home Remedies for Blackheads

-Use these natural treatments and home remedies to fight blackheads and clear up your complexion!
+Use these DIY treatments and home remedies to get rid of blackheads and clear up your complexion.

 Baking soda is such a common kitchen item that you might not realize you can eliminate blackheads with it.
 Dr. Dane says baking soda helps to neutralize any pH imbalance your skin may have, as well as work as an exfoliant to remove dirt, oil and dead skin cells.
 To use this on your blackheads, mix two tablespoons of baking soda and two tablespoons of water together to form a paste.
 Massage the paste onto your face, rinse off with warm water, and then be sure to moisturize afterward.
 This mixture could dry your skin, so don’t use it more than two or three days a week.

-Brown sugar, honey, and lemon juice make up this exfoliation mixture that you can use on blackheads on your chin and nose.
-Dr. Dane recommends mixing together one tablespoon of brown sugar, two tablespoons of lemon, and one tablespoon of raw honey.
+Brown sugar, honey and lemon juice make up this exfoliation mixture that you can use on blackheads on your nose and chin.
+Dr. Dane recommends mixing together one tablespoon of brown sugar, two tablespoons of lemon and one tablespoon of raw honey.
 When it’s mixed well, apply to your face in a circular motion, massaging it in for five minutes before rinsing it off and applying moisturizer.

 Beauty experts say you can apply tea tree oil directly to the affected areas to help blackheads on your chin and nose.
 It works in part by killing bacteria.
 Tea tree oil is available in a number of products, like soaps and creams, or it’s available as an essential oil.

 No one talks about these harmful beauty product ingredients, but everyone should.